-In a near-death experience, an Airborne paratrooper dangles from the back of a flying cargo ship after a standard jump goes wrong.Parachute gets stuck in aircraft (YouTube)
+In a near-death experience, a British paratrooper dangles from the back of a plane after a standard jump goes wrong.

-In a near-death experience, an Airborne paratrooper dangles from the back of a flying cargo ship after a standard jump goes wrong.
-The soldier’s chute gets caught on the back of the aircraft essentially making him helpless.
+In a resurfaced video, uploaded to YouTube in 2014, the soldier’s parachute gets caught on the back of the aircraft essentially making him helpless.
 He is forced to hold on for his life while his fellow soldiers scramble to free him.

 Watch the video to see how this near-death incident unfolds:

 The jump takes place over a drop zone in southwest England called Weston-on-the-Green.
 The paratroopers can be seen with their arms in a spread-eagle position while exiting the ramp.

 Parachute and paratrooper are freed from the aircraft (YouTube)